Omgitsu/ISRU-Rocket-Sharpie-Bold/README.md

 ## Inspiration

-This font pays homage to Tom Sachs' distinctive handwriting style, capturing the raw energy and purposeful imperfection that characterizes his artistic practice.
-Perfect for projects that need an authentic, handcrafted aesthetic.
+This font pays homage to Tom Sachs' distinctive Sharpie style, for artistic purposes, and for various Summer Camp challenges.
+Perfect for projects that need an authentic, handcrafted aesthetic - I guess.

 ---